 Incumbent services are not suggested to be renewed and the vast majority of them will expire before and by 2027.

-New priority authorisations will be enabled for up to 10 MHz (possibly 1 MHz segmentation) of spectrum at a given location.
+New priority authorisations will be enabled for up to 10 MHz of spectrum at a given location.

 Applications under general authorisation will potentially have access to all 1900-1920 MHz in areas where there are no incumbent or priority services to be protected.
-In areas with individually licensed services to be protected, they are guaranteed a spectrum capacity of 10 MHz (individual max. channel bandwidth is 1 MHz, so a minimum of ten 1-MHz-channels is always guaranteed).
-If used by lower channel bandwidth equipment, users can potentially enjoy more channels.
+In areas with individually licensed services to be protected, they are guaranteed a spectrum capacity of 10 MHz.
+If used by lower channel bandwidth equipment (≤ 1.728 MHz proposed), users can potentially enjoy 6 or more channels.

 Generally authorised devices could use the geo-location approach (or possibly energy detection) and provide the required information such as operator identification, device identification, and geo-location information.
 The database will then provide the information about the available spectrum in 1900-1920 MHz for this location.
 Protection zones can change with time.